JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 In my opinion the most important responsibility of the test is to be as most readable as possible.
 Business changes to the project are introduced all the time.
 If we change something in the application we have to change test too (unless you're applying open-closed principle, which I've never heard of anyone successfully adapting :D).
-If tests are hard to read there's a big problem.
+If tests are hard to read there is a big problem.

 On the other hand - it's just my opinion, who am I to judge?
 Do you feel similar about this topic or is it just me?
 If you disagree, or have some objections leave a comment!